Living Trust FAQ

 Is it a hassle to own property in a trust?

-Making a living trust work for you does require some crucial paperwork.
-For example, if you want to leave your house through the trust, you must sign a new deed, showing that you now own the house as trustee of your living trust.
-And in a few states, you may need to use special language in your trust document to avoid wrinkles in your state's income tax laws.
-This paperwork can be tedious, but the hassles are fewer these days because living trusts have become quite common.
+No, however making a living trust operate effectively does require some crucial paperwork at its inception.
+For example, if you want to leave your house through the trust, you must execute a new transfer deed (prepared by your attorney), so that you now own the house as trustee of your living trust.
+And in California, you will need to use special language in your trust document and in the transfer deeds to avoid the unfavorable and unnecessary tax consequence of a property tax reassessment.
+This paperwork can be complex, but hiring an experienced trust attorney will ensure that the work is done correctly and unnecessary hassles will be enterely avoided.

 Is a living trust document ever made public, like a will?

-No. A will becomes a matter of public record when it is submitted to a probate court, as do all the other documents associated with probate -- inventories of the deceased person's assets and debts, for example.
-The terms of a living trust, however, need not be made public.
+No. A will becomes a matter of public record when it is submitted to a probate court, as do all the other documents associated with probate -- including inventories of the deceased person's assets and debts, and the named beneficiaries.
+When a will is probated, there must be a newspaper publication to give the world notice of the probate.
+The living trust and its terms, however, are completely private and do not need to be made public.

 Does a living trust protect property from creditors?

 On the other hand, probate can offer a kind of protection from creditors.
-During probate, known creditors must be notified of the death and given a chance to file claims.
-If they miss the deadline to file, they're out of luck forever.
+During probate, known and (unknown creditors via newspaper) must be notified of the death and given a chance to file claims.
+If they miss the deadline to file, they forever waive any claims against the estate.

 If I make a living trust, do I still need a will?